 Our Father began his creation of the universe on the first day of the week Gen 1:5.
 His Son rose from the dead on the same day of the week Jn 20:1, celebrated the first Mass after his resurrection on the same day Lk 24:30, and ascended into heaven on the same day.
 Sunday is certainly the Lord’s Day.

 We may even add, “Consecrate to me all the first-born; whatever is the first to open the womb among the sons of Israel, both of man and of beast, is mine” Ex 13:2.

 Today Catholic teaching is clear. § 2175 “Sunday is expressly distinguished from the sabbath which it follows chronologically every week; for Christians its ceremonial observance replaces that of the sabbath.
-In Christ’s Passover, Sunday fulfills the spiritual truth of the Jewish sabbath and announces man’s eternal rest in God.”
+In Rabbi Yeshua’s Passover, Sunday fulfills the spiritual truth of the Jewish sabbath and announces man’s eternal rest in God.”